William Jewell College ROI Analysis

 ROI Analysis

-William Jewell College's in-state tuition is $19,890.
+The annual tuition at William Jewell College is $19,890.
 One year after graduation, alumni earn a median of $55,771.
-Five years after graduation, earnings are $54,197, and ten years after graduation, earnings are $59,268.
-The median debt for graduates is $24,498.
-79.9% of students receive financial aid.
+Five years after graduation, the median earnings are $54,197, and ten years after graduation, the median earnings are $59,268.
+The median debt for students is $24,498, and 79.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data